alphagov/government-service-design-manual/service-manual/making-software/code-testing.md

 ### Unit testing

-Focussed on the specific details of the code ensuring that each discrete unit of code does what is expected of it.
+Focused on the specific details of the code ensuring that each discrete unit of code does what is expected of it.
 They allow the developers to verify that complex calculations are performed correctly, to ensure that code handles bad input properly, and that optimisations to the code don't break its behaviour.

 ## When to write tests